Marko Stanojević

-Marko Stanojević (Serbian Cyrillic: Марко Станојевић; born 22 June 1988) is a Serbian footballer who plays as a midfielder for Dinamo Samarqand.
+Marko Stanojević (Serbian Cyrillic: Марко Станојевић; born 22 June 1988) is a Serbian footballer who plays as a midfielder for Dinamo Samarqand in the Uzbekistan Super League.

 Career

 Stanojević has played for Red Star in Serbia, and FK Laktaši in the Premier League of Bosnia and Herzegovina.
 During the 2011–12 UEFA Europa League qualifying phase and play-off round, Stanojević scored a brace in the first leg against San Marino team Tre Penne in which FK Rad won 6–0.
 He scored his third goal of the competition, in the second leg, in which Rad won 3–1, taking their aggregate score to 9–1.

 On 8 August 2014, Stanojević signed on a one-year loan deal with Simurq.

 On 25 December 2017, FC Astana announced the signing of Stanojević.
 On 23 July 2018, Astana announced that Stanojević had left the club.

-On 1 September 2018, Levadiakos F.C. announced the signing of the Serbian winger till the summer of 2020 for an undisclosed fee.
+On 1 September 2018, Levadiakos announced the signing of the Serbian winger till the summer of 2020 for an undisclosed fee.

 On 9 July 2019, Stanojević returned to the Kazakhstan Premier League, signing for FC Irtysh Pavlodar.